Yuta07/Yuta07/README.md

 ### Hi there 👋

-I'm Yutaka Miyazaki, Frontend developer living in Kawasaki from 🏯 Nagoya, Japan.
+I'm Yutaka Miyazaki, Frontend developer living in Kanagawa from 🏯 Aichi, Japan.

 See the portfolio for details. 🌸